manageandmore/my_mm/src/features/home/_FEATURE.md

 - A list of skills for each user with a modal to add new skills.
 - A leaderboard for community credits.
 - Additional feature buttons.
+- An Admin section (only visible for Admins).

 ## Structure

 - `event.ts` contains the event handler for the _app_home_opened_ event.
-- `view.ts` contains the view code for the home screen.
+- `views/home.ts` contains the view code for the home screen.